 I have been playing piano since age 5 or so, violin in 3rd grade, and only started playing bass in high school.
 While studying composition and piano at the Hartt School of Music, a classical music college in Hartford, CT, I played bass in a "progressive" rock cover band (which turned into a Rush tribute with me on bass and keys, with a generous helping of Zeppelin and Yes).
 I played keys professionally for the first half of the 1980's, but got tired of being the keyboardist in the corner of the stage that contributing little more than icing on top of the musical cake, so in around 1985 I sold my keys and concentrated on bass for the next 25 years (and had a blast doing it).

-I got back into classical piano around 2002, and got my first digital keyboard in the longest time about 5 years after that - a Casio Previa.
+I got back into classical piano around 2002, and got my first digital keyboard in the longest time about 5 years after that - a Casio Privia.
 Originally purchased just to practice piano while I was between acoustic grand pianos, I started taking it out on gigs with a Who tribute to play keys on "Love Reign O'er Me".
 When I decided I wanted to make the switch to Zeppelin and JPJ, I realized I would have to dive back into full keyboard gear/programming/practice mode.

 2023 Keyboard Projects